hewison-chris/agora-cl-docs/website/docs/execution-node/fee-recipient.md

 :::tip Configure this before The Merge

-If you don't configure your fee recipient wallet address before The Merge, your priority fee earnings will be deposited into a [burn address](https://etherscan.io/address/0x0000000000000000000000000000000000000000).
+If you don't configure your fee recipient wallet address before The Merge, your priority fee earnings will be deposited into a [burn address](https://scan.bosagora.org/address/0x0000000000000000000000000000000000000000/coin-balances).

 :::

 **Fee Recipient** is a feature that lets you specify a priority fee recipient address on your validator client instance and Agora node.

-Your fee recipient wallet address is a **standard Ethereum wallet address**, just like the wallet address used when sending and receiving tokens from Metamask.
-After [The Merge](https://ethereum.org/en/upgrades/merge/), execution clients will begin depositing priority fees into this address whenever your validator client proposes a new block.
+Your fee recipient wallet address is a **standard Agora wallet address**, just like the wallet address used when sending and receiving tokens from Metamask.
+After [The Merge](https://docs.bosagora.org/en/updates/agora-merge-update), execution clients will begin depositing priority fees into this address whenever your validator client proposes a new block.

 ## Background

-When users pay gas to submit transactions to the Ethereum network, they can specify a **priority fee**.
+When users pay gas to submit transactions to the Agora network, they can specify a **priority fee**.
 Priority fees are like tips.
 End-users use priority fees to incentivize block proposers to prioritize the inclusion of particular transactions in the blocks that they propose.

 Miners currently collect these priority fees.
-After The Merge, proof-of-work will be replaced with proof-of-stake.
-At this point, validators will collect these priority fees <a class="footnote" href='#footnote-1'>[1]</a>.
+After The Merge, proof-of-authority will be replaced with proof-of-stake.
+At this point, validators will collect 70% of these priority fees and 30% will be added to the Commons Budget balance<a class="footnote" href='#footnote-1'>[1]</a>.

 Priority fees are captured by execution clients in the execution layer <a class="footnote" href='#footnote-2'>[2]</a>, so validator clients need to tell execution clients where to forward the fees.
 This "forwarding address" is referred to as your **fee recipient** wallet address.